konstakostov/Audio-Effects-Processing/README.md

 ![Chorus Effects Parameters Top Window](https://github.com/konstakostov/Audio-Effects-Processing/assets/122868401/c3825c4f-a1ad-4945-9e4a-4e351898286c)

 5. Once you've selected all the effects and the input file, click the **"Set Parameters"** button to process the selected items.
-The output file will be generated in the same folder as the input file.
+The output file will be generated in the same directory as the input file.

 ## Future Improvements
-- [ ] Allow users to open _.wav_ file from any directory.
+- [x] Allow users to open _.wav_ file from any directory.
 - [ ] Add graphical representation of the input and output files in the Main Window.

 ## License